HomeMy WebLinkAbout1933-04-26 245

 Mary Alice Tea Room, 259 Bedford St.

-Hattie E.A.Peckham, 37 Hancock St,
+Licenses Hattie E.A.Peckham, 37 Hancock St.

 Sarah Berman 22 Mass.
 Ave.

-Battle Breen Inn, (Annie Cohen)
+Inholders - Battle green Inn, (Annie Cohen)

-1556 Mass, Ave.
+1556 Mass.
+Ave.

-Marie A. Miller (Miller's Poultry
+Sunday Sales - Marie A. Miller (Miller ' s Poultry

-Farm,) Cor.Lincoln St. &
+Farm, ) Cor.Lincoln St. &

-Marrett Road,
+Marrett Road.

-Franklin E. Barnard, 1764 Mass.Ave.
+Pool Room - Franklin E. Barnard, 1764 Mass.Ave.

 It was voted to lay the application of Saray Berman for